snowiewdev/cheatsheet/README.md

-## How to Create Branch & save changes in the New Branch in Git
+## How to create branch & save changes in the new branch in Git
 ```
 git branch
 ```